Before the Au Pair stay can begin both parties need to sign the Au Pair contract.

 The agreements ensure the family is following the rules, regarding:

 The contract is important for everyone’s protection and helps to avoid any misunderstandings or problems during the stay.
 It also ensures that all sponsoring organizations follow the US Government rules.

 Termination of the contract

 If the Host Family and the Au Pair have issues and can’t find a solution, the contract can be terminated.
 The agency will try to place the participant with a different family.
-We always recommend to communicate with each other, though, and talk about any problem or misunderstanding that occurs!
+We always recommend to communicating with each other, though, and talk about any problem or misunderstanding that occurs!
 It is important to remember that there are two different cultures that have to learn something about each other.
 Patience is really important.
 In case the participant cannot be placed again, they will have to go back home.

-The participant should also have a signed letter of invitation from the Host Family, including the information about the stay.
+The participant will also receive a signed letter of invitation from Agent Au Pair, including the information about the stay.
 After the plane has landed in the USA border control might ask some questions about the stay.
 With this invitation letter they can prove the reason for them being in the USA.

 The Au Pair will also need all these documents for the visa application process at the US embassy.
 If they forget some of the documents, they will have to get a new appointment.

 The Au Pair insurance in the USA

 Health insurance in the USA

-The US Government requires all J-1 Visa sponsoring organizations like our partner Agent Au Pair to provide a quality health and medical insurance to participants.
-This insurance is paid by the Host Family and provides treatment for participants if needed.
+The US Government requires all J-1 Visa sponsoring organizations like our partner Agent Au Pair to provide participants with quality health and medical insurance.
+This insurance is paid by Agent Au Pair and provides treatment for participants, if needed.

 Car insurance and driver’s license

 In order to be an Au Pair in the USA the participant must have a driver’s license.

 The more driving experience the applicant has, the better.